 The final view came from Philip Lymbery from Compassion in World Farming who eloquently supported the first proposer’s argument for preserving the world’s agricultural land and use it instead for plant-based production.
 He said that when cattle and sheep were first domesticated for meat there were one million people on the planet.
 Now there are nine billion.

-Some humorous contributions from the floor included Stuart Agnew MEP suggesting that if we all moved to a plant-based diet, the flatulence would lift the roof, but also that we will need sheep to feed the wolves and leopards as part of Mr Monbiot’s rewilding plans.
-Mr Fell took the floor with a poem, cleverly integrating the meat argument into the events of the day in clever prose.
+Some humorous contributions from the floor included Stuart Agnew MEP suggesting that if we all moved to a plant-based diet, the flatulence would lift the roof of the debating chamber, but also that we will need sheep to feed the wolves and leopards as part of Mr Monbiot’s rewilding plans.
+Mr Fell took the floor with a poem, cleverly integrating the meat argument into the conference topics of the day in clever prose.

 The motion failed ultimately, with a vote of 276 noes and 120 ayes, but the proposition could congratulate themselves on persuading a further 100 to its viewpoint through its convincing debate.